lesmiskin/snowtux/README.md

-**DISCLAIMER**

-This project is currently a *work-in-progress*, and certain files will not be of final quality in terms of content and structure.
+**IMPORTANT:** This project is currently a *work-in-progress*, and certain files will not be of final quality in terms of content and structure.
 Please keep this in mind when examining the source code.

-**DISCLAIMER**

 ---